Clothing in the ancient world: Symbolism and influence

-Ancient Indian clothing
+South Asia

 Evidence of ancient Indian clothing can be found in figurines, rock cut sculptures, cave paintings, and human art forms found in temples and monuments.
 These sculptures show human figures wearing clothes wrapped around the body, such as sari, turbans and dhoti.
 Upper classes of the society wore fine muslin and imported silk fabrics while the common classes wore locally made fabrics such as cotton, flax, wool, linen, and leather.

 India was one of the first places where cotton was cultivated and used as early as 2500 BC during the Harappan Era (3300–1300 BC).
 Recent analysis of Harappan silk fibers in beads have shown that silk was made by the process of reeling, an art known only to China until the early centuries AD.
 The only evidence found for clothing is from iconography and some unearthed Harappan figurines which are usually unclothed.
 These little depictions show that usually men wore a long cloth wrapped over their waist and fastened it at the back (just like a close clinging dhoti).
 Turbans were worn, and a long robe over the left shoulder was worn by those of high social rank.
 The normal attire of the women at that time was a skirt up to knee length leaving the waist bare, and cotton head dresses.
 Jewellery was very popular, and men wore their hair in various styles with trimmed beards.